malishav/OSCOAP/draft-selander-ace-object-security.md

 1. Verify the Sequence Number in the Partial IV parameter, as described in {{replay-protection-section}}.
 If it cannot be verified that the Sequence Number has not been received before, the server MUST stop processing the request.

 2. Recreate the Additional Authenticated Data, as described in {{sec-obj-cose}}.
     * If the block option is used, the AAD includes the MAC from the previous fragment received (from the second fragment and following) {{AAD}}.
-This means that the endpoint MUST store the MAC of each fragment to compute the following.
+This means that the endpoint MUST store the MAC of each last-received fragment to compute the following.

 3. Compose the IV by XORing the static IV (Receiver IV) with the Partial IV parameter, received in the COSE Object.